 4) Think related.

 Very few of us have businesses with a huge variety of amazing products.
-So for most businesses, creating pinboards that are only filled with photos of their products makes for a boring set of boards that generates little interest with visitors.
+So for most businesses, pinboards that are only filled with their products makes for a boring set of boards that generates little interest.

 Creating pinboards and pinning photos of things that are related to your products, though, gives you the scope to be much more interesting and even more relevant to your customers.